mike99mac/minimy-mike99mac/gcode/README.md

 Perform the following steps.

 - Drill a 1-7/8" hole in each of the sides 3" from the bottom and centered.
+- Sand the faces of sides.
-- Sand the face of sides
+- Sand the insides of the moldings.
 - Since the sander is out, sand the faces of the front, bottom and back.
 - Glue both sides with a strap clamp.